Abdelillah-CHADLI/Stock-Portfolio-Optimizer/README.md

 ## 📘 Background

-This project was originally developed as a second-year group project under the module **Introduction to Artificial Intelligence** at the University of Boumerdes (UMBB).
+This project was originally developed as a second-year group project under the module **Introduction to Artificial Intelligence** at the National Higher School of Artificial Intelligence (ENSIA)

 **Team members (original version):**
 - Mohamed Abdelillah Chadli